YgLK/data_engineering/README.md

 You can install all needed libraries (and propably a few needless) using conda and [requirements file](requirements.txt)

-Unfortunately we can't link to specific header inside jupyter file - this is a bug which has not been resolved for 5 years - [see the issue thread](https://gitlab.com/gitlab-org/gitlab/-/issues/18269)

 Team members:
 - Bartosz Sambór